oro-os/kernel/CONTRIBUTING.md

 Thus, use of `unsafe` will be scrutinized heavily.
 Please prepare for this.

+### Use in Traits vs Functions
+The kernel project has a clear standarization on where `unsafe` is used with regards to traits:

+- When an **implementation** must adhere to a safety invariant, the trait must be marked as an `unsafe trait` and a `# Safety` doc comment must be included.
+This is true even if a safety requirement pertains to a subset of methods.
+- When the **caller** must adhere to a safety invariant, the method must be marked `unsafe`.
+This is true regardless of if the trait itself is marked as `unsafe trait`.

+## Use of `usize`
+For now, the kernel project standardizes that page frames are `u64` and virtual addresses are `usize`.
+This may change in the future.

 ## Porting from Other Operating Systems
 The kernel project is not a dumping ground for code from other operating systems.
 However, some code may be ported from other operating systems